riakhaitan/tp/docs/UserGuide.md

 ## Commands
 ### Viewing help : `help`

-Shows a help window explaining how to use each command, with an added link to the user guide.
+Shows a help window explaining how to use each command, with a link to the user guide.
 It can also show the usage of a particular command.

 ![Help](images/Help_Ui.png)